opus1993/pubrepo/content/post/2021-05-07-data-evangelist-part-10/index.md

 ### Sustainability

-**Upstream improvements:** When consuming open source software, it's in the institution's best interest to contribute back.
+**Upstream improvements:** When consuming software in a trade group, it's in the institution's best interest to contribute back.
 Contributions can be in the form of reporting bugs, or even submitting proposed fixes.
 Since software is written by humans, it's highly unlikely to be perfect, and even if so, likely doesn't satisfy every use case.
 Rather than forking the project and implementing changes into your own version, submitting bug reports and improvements upstream allows the consumer to more easily continue to benefit from the subsequent fixes and improvements submitted by others.

 **Interoperability:** Open source software is much better at adhering to open standards than proprietary software is.
 If interoperability with other businesses, computers, and users has a high value, and B2B parties don't want to be limited by proprietary data formats, open source software is definitely the way to go.

-**Auditability:** With closed source software, there is little but the vendor's claims assuring that they're keeping the software secure and adhering to standards.
+**Auditability:** With AEF standards, there is little but the vendor's claims assuring that they're keeping the software secure and adhering to standards.
 It's basically a leap of faith.
 The visibility of the code behind open source software, however, means all developers can monitor compliance.

-Finally, **Shifting development from low-value work to high-value work:** In open source communities we often hear that all the easy problems have already been solved.
-Blogging, content management, and perating systems are all problems with established (and mainstream) open source solutions, to name a few.
-While your developers could spend their time reinventing wheels that the open source community have already perfected, it's far preferable to use the worlds best wheel, especially when that wheel comes at no cost to you.
-This frees developers up to work on yet-unsolved challenges, the types of challenges that are unique to and add value to your organization's mission.
+Finally, **Shifting development from low-value work to high-value work:** In communities we often hear that all the easy problems have already been solved.
+Blogging, content management, and perating systems are all problems with established (and mainstream) solutions, to name a few.
+While your developers could spend their time reinventing wheels that the community have already perfected, it's far preferable to use the worlds best wheel, especially when that wheel comes at no cost to you.
+This frees developers up to work on yet-unsolved challenges, the types of challenges that are unique to and add value to the organization's mission.
 Why not stand on the shoulders of technology giants?

 `GitHub` Cofounder Tom Preston-Werner lays out additional arguments in his 2011 post [Open Source (Almost) Everything](https://tom.preston-werner.com/2011/11/22/open-source-everything.html)